emdgroup/foundry-dev-tools/docs/getting_started/installation.md

 ```shell
 pip install 'foundry-dev-tools'
 ```
-If you want to use everything provided by FoundryDevTools (running transforms locally and the s3 compatible dataset api) you can use the following command:
+If you want to use everything provided by Foundry DevTools (running transforms locally and the s3 compatible dataset api) you can use the following command:

 ```shell
 pip install 'foundry-dev-tools[full]'